radekstepan/grunt-apps-c/README.md

 The `options.name` overrides the name of the package in `package.json`.
 It specified the name of the exported package as in: `require(name)`.
 One can pass in an array of names, as alternatives, as well.

+##Types

+The filetypes you can use (handlers) are listed in `tasks/`.
+The base filename of a handler represents the extension we match against.

 ###Templates

 Both Eco & Mustache templates come precompiled so when you require them, you get back a function that accepts a `context` and returns a string back.